 Members rally and win at PS 157

-"The PS 157 school community built a structure and developed clear and concrete demands before going public at the rally," said UFT community liaison Betty Zohar.
-"When parents and educators work together respectfully to tackle an issue, they can achieve so much."
+“The PS 157 school community built a structure and developed clear and concrete demands before going public at the rally,” said UFT community liaison Betty Zohar, who provided guidance and support.
+“When parents and educators work together respectfully to tackle an issue, they can achieve so much.”

-UFT Chapter Leader Jessica McDonnell, who had two windows of her car smashed in December, said the DOE has agreed to expedite the planned addition of surveillance cameras outside the school, ensure they are placed strategically and install additional lighting to brighten walkways.
+PS 157 Chapter Leader Jessica McDonnell, who had two windows of her car smashed in December, said the DOE agreed to expedite the planned addition of surveillance cameras outside the school, ensure they are placed strategically and install additional lighting to brighten walkways.

-The NYPD said it would increase foot patrols, particularly when students are dismissed from the after-school program a few days a week, according to McDonnell.
-Police now text McDonnell and the principal when they are on patrol near PS 157.
-The NYPD plans to hold safety meetings with staff and community members, and they are working with the Bronx District Attorney's Office to set up surveillance and try to catch the car vandals, she said.
+The NYPD said it would increase foot patrols, particularly when students are dismissed from PS 157’s after-school program, according to McDonnell.
+Police also have begun texting McDonnell and the principal when they are on patrol near the school.
+The NYPD also plans to hold safety meetings with staff and community members, and they are working with the Bronx District Attorney’s Office to set up surveillance and try to catch the car vandals, she said.

 McDonnell said she is proud of what the new safety committee has accomplished.
 The experience has brought PS 157 staff closer together and strengthened their relationships with families and the community.
 Educators, parents and students all participated in the rally.